 Lakeview Lutheran Church is a warm and caring community of God’s servants ministering through worship, learning and sharing.
 We are people of God in Christ and empowered by the Spirit to bear witness to God’s creative, redeeming and sanctifying activity in the world.
 For 150 years Lakeview Lutheran Church has been committed to a faithful proclamation of the gospel through word and sacrament and through a passionate network of social and outreach ministries in Madison and beyond.

-Members may use this link to access your Realm profile and sign-in, once you have received the invitation via email to create a profile and follow the instructions to do so.
+Members may use this link to access your Realm profile in the online directory and sign-in, once you have received the invitation via email to create a profile and follow the instructions to do so.

 Interested in Membership?